A Mother’s Day Moment

 There is a misconception that long term care needs will be paid for by Medicare.
 While there is a limited amount of nursing home care available with part A, Hospital Insurance and home health care under a physician’s treatment plan, this government sponsored program is not designed to fulfill all the care needed.

 According to the American Association for Long-Term Care Insurance, the average need for LTC is 1,040 days – slightly under 3 years.
-The average cost per day is about $260.00 for nursing home care.
-The Health Research Institute states the trend of health care inflation being lower in 2014, but 6.5% is still pretty steep!
+The average cost per day is about $280.00 for nursing home care.
+The Health Research Institute states the trend of health care inflation being slightly lower in 2022 than 2021, but 6.5% is still pretty steep!

 How will you fund this future intrusion on your financial nest egg?
 The sooner you start looking at what you want to accomplish, the more options you have.
 You can self-insure.
 This is where you build an investment and savings program to provide you with the needed costs.
 You can look into a Reverse Mortgage.
 Some homeowners qualify to tap into the equity in their home while retaining ownership.
 Some life insurance policies provide “accelerated death benefits” to the insured.
 You can purchase long-term care insurance.
 The benefits and costs vary widely from policy to policy and you need to weigh your options.